Diaspora politics in the United States: Overview

 To understand a diaspora's politics, one must first understand its historical context and attachments: A diaspora is a transnational community that defines itself as a singular ethnic group based upon its shared identity.
 Diasporas are created by a forced or induced historical emigration from an original homeland.
 Diasporas attach great significance to their homelands due to their long history and deep cultural association.
 The importance of a homeland, especially if it has been lost, can lead to the establishment of an ethnic nationalist movement within the diaspora, which, with time, can eventually result in the homeland's reestablishment.
-However, even in cases of success, if homelands are reestablished, it is relatively rare for the complete diaspora population to emigrate back to the their land of origin, leaving a remaining diaspora community which often retains significant emotional attachment to its foreign kin and homeland.
+However, even in cases of success, if homelands are reestablished, it is relatively rare for the complete diaspora population to emigrate back to their land of origin, leaving a remaining diaspora community which often retains significant emotional attachment to its foreign kin and homeland.

 Writers and academics Yossi Shain and Tamara Cofman Wittes argue that formations of politically active ethnic diaspora communities are "inevitable" and "endemic" features of the international system.
 They give the following reasons: